Since the start of my internet marketing career, I’ve tried every monetization strategy under the sun:

 Finally, I built a list…but I didn’t know how to pitch products without losing subscribers.

-Then I tried CPA marketing…and quickly realized that it was the best way for affiliates to monetize their sites.
+Then I tried CPA marketing…and quickly realized that it was one of the best ways for affiliates to monetize their sites.

 Today I’m going to show you everything there is to know about CPA marketing.

 Exclusive Blog Post Bonus: Download a free quick start checklist that will show you how to get started with CPA.

 CPA stands for “Cost Per Action“.

 CPA is very simple: you get paid when someone clicks on your affiliate link and completes an action.